department-of-veterans-affairs/va.gov-team/products/Comparison Tool Enhancements/Research_Plan_CT_SMF.md

 ### Availability
 Session scheduling: TBD

 <!--When would you like sessions scheduled?
 Please list exact dates and times in **EASTERN Standard Time**. *Note: we recommend providing availability outside of work hours, as many Veterans are only available before and after working times, and live across the U.S.*

 Please request enough dates and at ***least double the amount of time slots for the number of requested participants***. (e.g. Monday 9-1, 3-6; Tuesday 9-6, etc.; ***12 time slots for 6 participants***).
 This helps Perigean book participants when there are more time slots available, and when sessions need to be rescheduled or filled in with further recruitment.-->

 ## Team Roles
-Moderator will be Garry Forbes (GovCIO contractor, writer/researcher).
-Note-taker will be Ariana Adili (GovCIO UX Designer).
+- Moderator: Garry Forbes (GovCIO contractor, writer/researcher)
+- Note-taker: Ariana Adili (GovCIO UX Designer)
+- Project points of contact:
+  - GovCIO Product Manager Kara Ciprich (Kara.Ciprich@va.gov)
+  - Ariana Adili (Ariana.Adili@va.gov)
+  - Garry Forbes (Garry.Forbes@va.gov)

 Other observers and note-takers may also attend but should not be required.
-Project points of contact are Garry Forbes (Garry.Forbes@va.gov), Ariana Adili (Ariana.Adili@va.gov), and Kara Ciprich (GovCIO Product Manager, Kara.Ciprich@va.gov)

 <!--
 Please list the people who will be serving in each role. **Include the primary phone number for moderator and the emails for moderator, notetaker, accessibility specialist, and observers.
 If you need Perigean to take notes for you, indicate that next to Notetaker**
 - Moderator: